kamsonline/angular_test_app/README.md

-# What is this application for?
+## What is this application for?

 This application was initially generated from JHipster which I am planning to update it to follow some of the best practices which I have learnt and will be learning in the near future.
 The plan is to use this application as a practice application for me to upgrade to angular 2 and possibly get some feedback from others on the way.

+### What is that I am trying to achieve?

+ - AngularJS Application stack suitable for large scale application and it is scalable
+ - Modular and flat package structure as much as possible
+ - Use of Webpack / JSPM
+ - Achieve lazy loading
+ - Finally upgrade to Angular 2

+I might backtrack and take different approaches during this process to understand better and identify suitable path to reach the above outcomes.

-# Initial Application stack
+## Initial Application stack

 Backend
 Java 8